The CEBA Story...

 The Walk in Art Center is partnering with us to assist the Artist in the Center to have a place to work on their art and to sell it.

 We are not naïve, we know we cannot recreate the past, that is not what we are trying to do.
 We’re trying to be a part of creating a bright new future for our communities.

 All that we have accomplished and all we will accomplish is a result of being a part of a team, the DSI board of directors and employees, the government officials, businesses that have been there for us and most of all the citizens of our communities that have supported us through donations, volunteer hours, and attending our events.
 Together we will succeed!

-The mission of the organization is to provide educational, artistic, recreational, and economic opportunities that create jobs, increase household income, build community, and enhance the quality of life in the greater Shenandoah area.
+The mission of the organization is to provide educational, artistic, recreational, and economic opportunities that create jobs, increase household income, build community, and enhance the quality of life in the Schuylkill County Region.

 The purpose of the organization is to inspire and support entrepreneurial endeavors in the greater Shenandoah area through providing below market rate workspaces for entrepreneurs; facilitating the provision of free and discounted training, mentoring and other support services to new business owners; enrich the community and create a supportive synergy between entrepreneurs and the community through shared arts and event experiences.

 The vision for the organization is to: